GetStream/avatarview-android/README.md

 ### Custom ImageRequest

-You can customize the [ImageRequest](https://coil-kt.github.io/coil/image_requests/) and provide information to load an image as in the example below:
+You can customize [ImageRequest](https://coil-kt.github.io/coil/image_requests/) and provide information to load an image as in the example below:

 ```kotlin
 avatarView.loadImage(